 diabetes care & research

 Diabetes rates are soaring, plaguing more than 400 million people worldwide.
-Russ Berrie, who had diabetes himself, understood the magnitude of this problem.
-To address it, Russ funded the creation of the Naomi Berrie Diabetes Center at Columbia University Medical Center, which has become one of the world’s premier diabetes facilities.
+Russ Berrie, who had diabetes himself, was prescient in his understanding of the magnitude of this problem.
+To address it, he funded the creation of the Naomi Berrie Diabetes Center at Columbia University Medical Center, which has become one of the world’s premier diabetes facilities.
 The Berrie Center is premised on the idea of “the care till the cure,” providing patients with superb holistic, humanistic care while also producing some of the most exciting research in the field.
-Each year, promising diabetes researchers receive critical seed funding when they are selected to receive Naomi Berrie Awards.
+In recent years, The Russell Berrie Foundation has widened its lens on the disease, partnering with institutions such as Columbia University Irving Medical Center and Hackensack University Medical Center to explore new modalities for prevention and education.

 Selected Recent Grants